PalEON-Project/YellowRiver_Indiana/Data/FIA_density_4-3-17_README.txt

 Sean Dubois in Jack Williams lab from the University of Wisconsin, Madison compiled the FIA data from the FIA DataMart.
 See the PalEON FIA GitHub repository for more details: https://github.com/PalEON-Project/PalEON-FIA/ Jody Peters used the species_plot_parameters.csv created by Sean to find the plots with actual lat/long coordinates that are in the Yellow River watershed.
 That lat/long information is not available in this document or to people not on the PalEON-FIA MOU.
 Jody then converted the spcd to FIA species and PalEON Level 3 taxa.
 Because the plt_cn values are long and unwieldy, she added an ID column with unique identifying numbers corresponding to the plt_cn values.
-Finally she labeled which side of the study area (Oak dominated = "Oak" or Other hardwood dominated = "Other") in the Buffer column.
+Finally she labeled which side of the study area (Oak dominated = "Oak" which is on the west side of the study area or Other hardwood dominated = "Other" which is on the east side of the study area) in the Buffer column.

 This file was used by Caitlin Broderick to calculate the FIA density on either side of the midline.
 To do this Caitlin summed the densities of each species within each plot.
 Then averaged the plot densities in the Oak and Other portions of the study area.